Cold weather operations for paramotors

 The hot engine will warm up the carburetor (and the fuel going through it) enough so that the fuel/air mixture will be vaporized enough to burn efficiently in the engine.
 At the same time, carburetor icing will not occur.
 Vittorazi noted this when we briefly worked together on a military project in a country located in a very cold part of the world.
 They removed an insulating gasket between the carburetor and the crankcase on one of their engines which helped.
 However, this was a few years ago and I had not yet developed the preheat system which is the only solution for keeping the engine hot.
 It is much the same on a carbureted aircraft engine.

 What is the best and fastest way to bring the engine up to running temperature?
 The system I first used, starting with 1/3 choke for the first few minutes and then fully opening it, worked fine.
 But this requires letting go of the toggles during one of our most dangerous moments in PPG: climb out.
 Later I used duct tape to close up the cooling even more on the engine.
 I started it and then fast idled it (screwed in the idle adjustment).
 The engine warmed up to around 70C in 4-5 minutes which was sufficient, but the engine got really hot, over 160C.
 Removing some of the duct tape after the flight brought the running temperature down a bit when I launched later that day.
-This sort of thing requires a lot of trial and error.
+This sort of thing requires trial and error.

 When it is way below freezing, the best and simplest technique is to temporarily cover up all of the engine cooling ducts, start the engine, and run it at a fast idle or part throttle until engine temperature gets above 70C, remove the covering material (duct tape), and then launch.
 Simple is always the best in aviation.